 Endoscopic surgery: A thin tube with a small camera and a light attached is moved through a surgical opening or body passageway (such as the respiratory tract) to examine the organ or tissue.
 Learn more about

 Endovascular surgery: A small incision is made near the hip to access blood vessels, and a long catheter is slid through an artery.
 This technique is used to treat problems affecting blood vessels, such as an aneurysm.
 Clogs are treated with a self-adjusting stent or inflatable balloon.
-Learn more about our vascular and endovascular surgery.
+Learn more about our

-robotically assisted surgery.
+robotically assisted surgeries.

 Natural orifice translumenal endoscopic surgery (NOTES): Our team is advancing scarless surgical techniques that involve operating on damaged or diseased organs through natural openings in the body.

 Read an interview with Dr. Santiago Horgan about NOTES.

 At UC San Diego Health, minimally invasive surgical methods are used to treat a wide range of conditions across multiple specialties, including: